-Vectorborne/Zoonotic Diseases are those diseases transmitted via an animal or insect source.
+Vectorborne/Zoonotic Diseases are those diseases transmitted via an animal or insect.
 Vectorborne/Zoonotic diseases do occur in Davis County.
-However some of these diseases, such as malaria and dengue fever, are typically acquired outside of the United States.
-In this section all reportable vectorborne/zoonotic diseases will be discussed.
+However, some of these diseases, such as malaria and dengue fever, are typically acquired outside of the United States.

-What: In 2006, Davis County had 16 cases reported of vectorborne/zoonotic diseases.
-West Nile virus was the most commonly reported disease in this category.
+What: In 2008, Davis County had seven cases reported of vectorborne/zoonotic diseases.
+Lyme disease was the most commonly reported disease in this category.

-Who: Vectorborne/Zoonotic diseases were most often reported among males (56%) and all cases were reported among adults age 19 - 60 years.
+Who: Vectorborne/Zoonotic diseases were most often reported among females (57%) and the majority of cases were reported among adults age 20-39 years.